Three Types of Employee Termination

 How to Handle a Termination

-Also, remember that your future hireability may depend in part of the reference you receive from your current employer.
+Keep in mind that your future hireability may depend in part on the reference you receive from your current employer.
 When possible, end your employment relationship on a positive note.
+If you need help evaluating options, you can talk to an agent about next steps.

-An employment termination is part of most people’s working careers.
-It can allow you to find a job that’s better suited for your talents, skills and interests.
+An employment termination is part of many people’s working careers.
+It can allow you to find a job that’s better suited for your talents, skills, and interests.
 Understand the three types of termination as you prepare for job success.

 Need insurance for You, Your Family or Your Business?